EmoCareAI/ChatPsychiatrist/README.md

 [![Code License](https://img.shields.io/badge/Code%20License-Apache_2.0-green.svg)](LICENSE)

-Introducing our project, the ChatPsychiatrist—a transformative solution in the field of mental health support.
+Introducing our project, the **ChatPsychiatrist**—a transformative solution in the field of mental health support.
 We aim to address the delays in traditional psychiatric and counseling services by providing early-stage assistance and effective interventions.
 Utilizing LLMs, the ChatPsychiatrist swiftly identifies individual issues and offers tailored treatment recommendations.
 With an adaptive communication style, it becomes a powerful and free tool to provide personalized mental health support to users in need.

 This repo open-sources the Instruct-tuned LLaMA-7B model that has been fine-tuned with counseling domian instruction data.
 To construct our 8K size instruct-tuning dataset, we collected real-world counseling dialogue examples and employed GPT-4 as an extractor and filter.
 In addition, we have introduced a comprehensive set of metrics, specifically tailored to the LLM+Counseling domain, by incorporating counseling domain evaluation criteria.
 These metrics enable the assessment of performance in generating language content that involves multi-dimensional counseling skills.
 The brief pipeline is shown below:
 <div align="center">